-Utility Description gnwconnections Displays the Novell Connections dialog box, which lets you see what servers and trees you are logged in to, refresh connections, set a specific tree as your primary connection, or log out of a tree or server.
-For more information on using this dialog box, see "" in the Novell Client for Linux User Guide . gnwlogin Displays the Novell Login dialog box.
-For more information on using this dialog box, see "Logging In to the Network" in the Novell Client 2.0 SP2 for Linux User Guide . gnwservers Displays a dialog box showing the servers you are logged in to gnwtrees Displays a dialog box showing the eDirectory trees you are logged in to.
+Utility Description gnwconnections Displays the Novell Connections dialog box, which lets you see what servers and trees you are logged in to, refresh connections, set a specific tree as your primary connection, or log out of a tree or server. gnwlogin Displays the Novell Login dialog box.
+For more information on using this dialog box, see "Logging In to the Network" in the Novell Client 2.0 SP3 for Linux User Guide . gnwpurge GUI utility to purge salvaged files. gnwsalvage GUI utility to salvage deleted files.